 This Homemade Mayonnaise Recipe, like most homemade replacements just tastes better.
-And, once you taste the homemade version, you won’t want to settle for less than the best!
+Learn how to make mayonnaise with 3 different methods.
+Once you taste the homemade version, you won’t want to settle for less than the best!

 Why would anyone want to know how to make mayonnaise?
 To be honest, I had never thought about making my own mayonnaise.